A typical appliance repair emergency might be a leak or smoke or even a fire coming from the appliance.

-An electrical fire can be very scary and extremely dangerous, but there are a few steps to be prepared in case of an emergency.
+An electrical fire can be very scary and extremely dangerous, but there are a few steps to practice appliance safety and be prepared in case of an emergency.
 If an electrical appliance is in flames, it’s important not to panic.
 Follow these simple guidelines to help keep your house safe from electrical appliance fires.

 You are able to stop electrical fires from ever starting by following some simple rules of appliance safety in a home.
 Do not plug more than two devices into one outlet—the wiring can become overloaded and spark a fire, especially if there is clutter like clothes or paper near the outlet.

 Sometimes we forget about the apparent dangers of larger home appliances because they remain plugged in all the time, but they still present as much chance for a fire hazard as small appliances like kitchen toasters and space heaters.
 Larger appliances like a dishwasher or washing machine shouldn’t be left running overnight or any time you are not at home, and try not to place a freezer or refrigerator in line of direct sunlight, to prevent possibly overworking their cooling systems.

 Inspect all outlets on a regular basis for extreme heat, burns, and buzzing or crackling sounds that might indicate electrical arcing.
 Make sure you have at least one smoke detector on each story of your home, and test the smoke detectors regularly to keep them in working condition.